OpenCIOC/volunteerclassifications/README.md

 ### Languages and Translations ###

 The lists are currently available in Canadian English and Canadian French.
 This project welcomes the contribution of translations to other languages or language variants.
-Please contact the project owner to discuss the requirements for contributing a new translation.
+The txt directory contains text versions of the names of items, used to manage the [translation project on Transifex](https://www.transifex.com/open-cioc/cioc-volunteer-classifications).
+Contributions of translations in other languages are welcome - please use the Transifex project to contribute.

 ### License and Attribution ###